-Possible violations of the company's Code of Conduct, policies, standards, or procedures will be investigated as appropriate.
-Company legal counsel will provide direction when indicated.
+Possible violations of the Company's Code of Conduct, policies, standards or procedures will be investigated as appropriate.
+Company Legal Counsel will provide direction when indicated.

-No Retaliation/Whistleblower Protection
+No Retaliation

 Retaliation against employees who raise concerns or questions in good faith about misconduct will not be tolerated.
-We will not terminate, demote, or otherwise take any adverse action against an employee for having raised good faith concerns.
-We commit to supporting and protecting employees who refuse to act unethically.
+We will not terminate, demote or otherwise take any adverse action against an employee for having raised such concerns.